ericpruitt/emus/README.md

   elevated privileges to execute i.e. `sudo make host`.
   - **Linux:**
     - Configure "/etc/fstab" to mount "/tmp/" using [tmpfs][tmpfs.5].
+    - Restrict access to "/proc" so most users can only see information about processes associated with their account.
     - Install a custom kernel module configuration at "/etc/modprobe.d/local.conf".
     - Create a systemd service to lock the screen when the host is suspended.